 it show from the former "Super Expansion Module/SEM".

-This is a new start up sequence for all new upcoming Opcode SGM
+This is the new start up sequence.

-shown on the first picture above with this new animated one.
+shown above with this new animated one.

 All new Opcode ColecoVision SGM Games will feature this little animation.

 Click on the Image to see the new start-up sequence.